briandyy/pastebin-worker-d1/README.md

 1. Install `node` and `yarn`.

-2. Create a D1 Database on Cloudflare workers dashboard, run `schema.sql` in it, remember its ID.
+2. 1.
+Create a D1 Database on Cloudflare workers dashboard, run `schema.sql` in it, remember its ID.

+2. 2.
+Create a KV on Cloudflare workers dashboard, remember its ID.

 3. Clone the repository and enter the directory.
 Login to your Cloudflare account with `wrangler login`.